 - Heat olive oil in a large skillet over medium-high heat.
 Sear the flank steak for 2-3 minutes on each side until browned.
 Remove from the skillet and transfer it to a plate.

 - Add red wine to the skillet and deglaze the pan, scraping up any browned bits.
+Transfer the contents of the skillet to the crockpot.

 - Add the seared flank steak, beef consomme, San Marzano tomatoes, sliced green and red bell peppers, onions, minced garlic, bay leaves, cumin, paprika, and oregano to the crockpot.
 Gently squeeze the tomatoes to release their juices.